Can Old Tests Do New Tricks for Resolving SWE Issues?: Approach

 \section{Approach}

 Figure~\ref{fig:approach} shows the workflow of \approach and its downstream applications.
 Starting from a GitHub issue and the corresponding code base, \approach first prompts an LLM to retrieve a set of suspicious functions and potentially relevant test files.
 It then combines coverage information with a greedy algorithm to select a minimized subset of regression tests.
-These minimized regression tests can be applied to any reproduction test generation workflows (e.g., Otter~\cite{ahmed_et_al_2025}) and patch generation and selection workflows (e.g., Agentless~\cite{xia_et_al_2025}).
+These minimized regression tests can be applied to one or more downstream clients: any reproduction test generation workflows (e.g., Otter~\cite{ahmed_et_al_2025}), agentic patch generation (e.g., SWE-agent~\cite{jimenez_et_al_2024} or Trae Agent~\cite{gao2025trae}), and non-agentic patch generation and selection workflows~(e.g., Agentless~\cite{xia_et_al_2025}).